KandidatarbeteSubatFys/TransferFrom2018To2019/Tutorials/README.md

 After the potential of the fully connected networked appear to have been reached, we then recommend checking out the tutorial on convolution.
-The convolution method we used is a bit more time consuming to implement than the fully connected ones, but hopefully the tutorial will make it a bit clearer how the method works.
+The convolution method we used is a bit more time consuming to implement than the fully connected ones, but hopefully the tutorial will make it a bit clearer how our method works.